 Vancouver Chinatown Nightlife

-Chinatown isn't a nightlife hotspot (yet) like Gastown or the Granville Street Entertainment District, but it does have two Vancouver favorites: the Keefer Bar and the Fortune Sound Club.
+Chinatown has grown into a nightspot destination like Gastown and the Granville Street Entertainment District, and is home to two Vancouver favorites: the Keefer Bar and the Fortune Sound Club.

 - The Keefer Bar (135 Keefer Street) is one of the Top 10 Cocktail Bars in Vancouver and has fabulous original cocktails that often use Chinatown-sourced ingredients.

 - The Fortune Sound Club (147 East Pender Street) is one of the Top 10 Vancouver Nightclubs and the place to dance in Chinatown.
 Expect a good crowd--and sometimes a line at the door--on Friday and Saturday nights.

 Vancouver Chinatown plays host to several annual festivals and cultural celebrations throughout the year, including: